-The coldest country in the world is Canada, where the lowest temperature ever recorded was -81.4 °F (-63 °C) in the Yukon Territory in 1947.
-Fortunately, the average sits at 20.55 °F (-6.36 °C), which seems positively toasty compared to that record low.
+The coldest country in the world is Canada (in terms of average temperature).
+The lowest temperature ever recorded was -81.4 °F (-63 °C) in the Yukon Territory in 1947.
+Fortunately, the average sits at 20.55 °F (-6.36 °C), which seems positively toasty compared to that record low of -17.18 °C.

-Ulan Bator, the capital of Mongolia, is called the Coldest National Capital, thanks to bone-chilling winters that can hit -40 °F/°C.
+Ulaanbaatar, the capital of Mongolia, is called the Coldest National Capital, thanks to bone-chilling winters that can hit -40 °F/°C.

 Between Iceland and Norway is an archipelago collectively called the Faroe Islands.
 It’s a Danish territory in a temperature “sweet spot,” between the warm Gulf Stream and the cool polar air masses moving south from the Arctic.

 The yearly average of 43.74 °F (6.52 °C) represents the balance of mild winters, when temperatures typically reach 37-39 °F, with cool summers that rarely exceed 51 °F.